arquillian/arquillian-extension-spring/README.md

 ```

 Each Arquillian test which relies on Spring framework and requires dependency injection of configured beans has to be
-annotated with one of the fallowing:
+annotated with one of the following:
 ``@SpringConfiguration`` - for xml configuration, ``@SpringAnnotationConfiguration`` - for Java-based configuration
 and ``@SpringWebConfiguration`` - for web applications.
 The annotation will instruct the test enricher how to initialize the application context, the first two will cause that